-Consider your own spending patterns.
-What distinguishes your needs, desires, and comforts from other people?
-And what impact does this make for your money, and the personal inflation you happen to be experiencing right now?
+What distinguishes your needs, goals, desires and comforts from other people?
+How does this impact your success with money and the personal inflation you are experiencing?

 LIVING STANDARDS REPLACEMENT RATIO.

-Empty nesting …or older?
-You probably heard you’d need 70% of pre-retirement earnings to enjoy a good retirement.
-But on a rule of thumb we have to ask, “whose thumb?”
-Bill did so much traveling in his working years that he wants to stay home, get involved in local community, build new friendships and artistic activities that will float well on 35% of his pre-retirement earnings.
-Marjorie and her husband enjoyed short Caribbean cruises but their hearts now are set on the Mediterranean, rivers of Europe, far east Asia, being away twice a year for 2-3 months each time.
-Crunching the numbers, they want 120% to 150% of their pre-retirement earnings for the next ten years.
-With such uniquely personal lifestyle goals, a rule of thumb won’t help much at all.
+Retirement and older ... you've heard a rule of thumb -- you need 70% of pre-retirement earnings to enjoy retirement.
+But, “whose thumb?”
+Bill travelled for years and wants to stay home, develop new friendships and artistic activities that can float on 35% of pre-retirement earnings.
+Marjorie and her husband got several short trips but their hearts now are set on the Mediterranean, rivers of Europe and Asia, being away two months at a time.
+Their numbers need 120% to 150% of pre-retirement earnings for the next ten years.

-It’s personal!
-Your life; your money!
-We align these so you enjoy the life you choose.
+This is personal!
+It's your life; your money!
+We align your wealth to fit the life you choose.

 Yours in Financial Security for LIFE!